 The world is most certainly changing – not just day by day but moment by moment.
 Every one of us will be impacted, in varying degrees, by the events of these times.
-Adele Lund, Director Community and Business Relations at Laureate Group Senior Communities, recently joined Paster Ethan from First Immanuel Lutheran Church to share tools on how to have a meaningful conversation with your loved one during the Coronavirus (COVID-19).
+Adele Lund, former Director Community and Business Relations at Laureate Group Senior Communities, joined Paster Ethan from First Immanuel Lutheran Church to share tools on how to have a meaningful conversation with your loved one during the Coronavirus (COVID-19).

 Our elders used to write letters.
 If they’re still able, encourage them to do that again.
 Or send them one of yours.
 It is something familiar from their past at a time when they’re in uncertain territory during the Coronavirus.